stasys-hub/Collembola_AI/README.md

 ### Dependencies

 1. Python 3
 2. Detectron 2 - since we use the Detectron2 API we have the same Dependecies.
-Please refer to thei [Documentation](https://detectron2.readthedocs.io/tutorials/install.html#requirements).
+Please refer to their [Documentation](https://detectron2.readthedocs.io/tutorials/install.html#requirements).
 3. CUDA enabled Nvidia GPU

 ### Installation